weaviate/weaviate-io/_posts/blog/2022-09-27-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 ---
 layout: post
-title: How to Choose a Sentence Transformer from Hugging Face?
+title: How to choose a Sentence Transformer from Hugging Face
 description: "Learn about the various Sentence Transformers from Hugging Face!"
 published: true
 author: Connor Shorten